-SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed b y the Re gistrant ⊠ Filed b y a Party other than the Registrant \square Check the appro opriate box: Confid Definit Definit inary Proxy Statement. lential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)). live Proxy Statement. live Additional Materials. ling Material Pursuant to §240.14a-12.
-ClearOne, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant) Paym ent of Fi iling Fee (Check the appropriate box): Fee co.
-1) 2) required. mputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-Title of each class of securities to which transaction applies: Aggregate 3) 4) 5) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: Fee pa box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the siling by registration statement number, or the form or schedule and the date of its filing.
-Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed: 1
+Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: Preliminary Proxy Statement.
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)).
+Definitive Proxy Statement.
+Definitive Additional Materials.
+Soliciting Material Pursuant to §240.14a-12.
+ClearOne, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant) Payment of Filing Fee (Check the appropriate box): X] No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+Title of each class of securities to which transaction applies: Aggregate Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was deed proposed maximum aggregate value of transaction: Total fee paid: Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by reg statement number, or the form or schedule and the date of its filing.
+Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed: 1 1

-CLEARONE, INC. Notice of 2019 Annual Meeting of Shareholders
+CLEARONE, INC. Notice of 2021 Annual Meeting of Shareholders This notice is dated as of July 16, 2021 and supersedes any and all prior notices